cchitsiang/awesome-stars/topics.md

 - [HuolalaTech/page-spy-web](https://github.com/HuolalaTech/page-spy-web) - A remote debugging platform you can definitely use.
 - [jdx/mise](https://github.com/jdx/mise) - dev tools, env vars, task runner
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 - [dream-num/univer](https://github.com/dream-num/univer) - Build AI-native spreadsheets.
 Univer is a full-stack framework for creating and editing spreadsheets on both web and server.
-With Univer MCP, Univer Spreadsheets is driven directly through natural lan
+With Univer Platform, Univer Spreadsheets is driven directly through natura
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [sergiomarotco/Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - Best practices for segmentation of the corporate network of any company